rancher/convoy/README.md

 # Usage

-You can download our prepared static-linked binary and use it right away!
+You can download our prepared static-linked binary and use it right away.
+1. Download latest version of [convoy](https://github.com/rancher/convoy/releases/latest) binary and put it in your $PATH(e.g. /usr/local/bin).
+2. Download latest version of [thin-provisioning-tools](https://github.com/rancher/thin-provisioning-tools/releases/latest) and put it in your $PATH(e.g. /usr/local/bin) as well.
+It's a Rancher Labs maintained version of thin-provisioning-tools to work with device mapper driver.

 ## Build

 If you prefer build:

 1. Environment: Require Go environment, mercurial and libdevmapper-dev package.
-2. Install [thin-provisioning-tools](https://github.com/rancher/thin-provisioning-tools.git).
-It's a Rancher Labs maintained version of thin-provisioning-tools, ensure the compatibility of convoy.
-3. Use docker v1.8+, which supports volume plugins in stable version.
+2. Use docker v1.8+, which supports volume plugins in stable version.
+3. Install thin-provisioning-tools according to the instruction above.
 4. Build and install:
 ```
 go get github.com/rancher/convoy